 The NJ Senate Health Committee held a hearing on establishing an emergency fund to cover medical cannabis as one man sues his former boss for coverage.

-The bill is S 3799 “Allows costs of medical cannabis to be reimbursed by Catastrophic Illness in Children Relief Fund, PAAD, Senior Gold and VCCO” would allow certain patients to be reimbursed for the costs of their medical marijuana.
+The bill is S 3799 “Allows costs of medical cannabis to be reimbursed by Catastrophic Illness in Children Relief Fund, PAAD, Senior Gold and VCCO.”
+It would allow certain patients to be reimbursed for the costs of their medical marijuana.

-Health, Human Services and Senior Citizens” is sponsored by Committee Chair Joe Vitale (D-Middlesex).
+It is being sponsored by Health Committee Chair Joe Vitale (D-Middlesex).

 “We know traditional insurance is unable to cover the cost of medical cannabis.
 There are federal restrictions,” Vitale said.

 He noted that due to the cost of medical marijuana, “for some people, it’s not within reach.”